arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

 or

-- **fight my best for narrow possibility to Live**
+- **do my best for narrow possibility to Live**

-these are the most absolute 2 valid options that i can see in front of me. no matter i think and feel 99-1 or 50-50, I have to choose and act 100-0. and of course there are some other options too but their outcome are all below those 2.
+these are the most valid options that i can see in front of me up to this moment. no matter i think and feel 99-1 or 50-50, I have to choose and act 100-0.
+doing my best means to use everything i've got: all of my power, courage, potential, intelligence, ...
+sometimes it might mean to fight with all of my power and sometimes might mean the opposite

 ### Life Factor
 **LF is lifetime Integral of (Pleasure - Pain) and maximizing it is the ultimate goal of life.**

+- value of life in youth is more so pleasure in that era should be counted higher than the one in old age.
+- also i think continuous long term joy or pain should be counted higher than the same amount in a short time frame. (maybe)

 If positive, it's a worthwhile life called *living* and it's worth to be repeated again.